loganisitt/IFTTT-Xcode/README.md

 ## Features
 * Sends a push notification using IFTTT to your phone when a project finishes building
-* Notification includes the project name, whether it was a success or failure, and how long it took to build
+* Notification includes the project name, whether it was a success or failure, and build time
-* Only sends a notification if you computer has been idle for 30+ seconds
+* Only sends a notification if you computer has been idle for 60+ seconds
 * Supports multiple projects building at the same time
+* Logs build times

 ## Setup
 ### Creating the Applet on [IFTTT](https://ifttt.com)